Project and Objectives

-Stocked items are planned to ensure an overall level of service between 95% and 98%, depending on the aggregate product family and its stocking strategy.
-Each item in the portfolio has a target service level that determines the amount to keep in stock based on the characteristics of expected demand.
+Stocked items are planned to ensure an overall service level of between 95% and 98%, depending on the aggregate product family and its stocking strategy.
+Each item in the portfolio has a target service level that determines the amount to stock based on the characteristics of expected demand.

 The ability to generate accurate sales forecasts and define operational plans has allowed Deroma’s SI&OP process to deliver a reliable service level to the market while efficiently utilizing production and logistics.
 The new planning process has reduced inventory by 30% in just 12 months, and with no impact on customer service.
 It has also reduced obsolescence.
 In addition, the process provides: